reiver/the-secret-history-of-nfts/README.md

 ## HunterCoin

-A very notable early blockchain gaming is a game by the name of — HunterCoin.
+A very notable early blockchain game is a video game by the name of — HunterCoin.

-The HunterCoin blockchain video game was released in 2014.
+HunterCoin is a video game, a blockchain, and a cryptocurrency, that has its origins back in 2013 and was released back in 2014.

+The HunterCoin video game is a massively-multiplayer-online-gaming (MMOG).
+It consists of a top-down 2D virtual world can invoke nostalgic feelings for the video game Gauntlet from the 1980s.

+The HunterCoin blockchain was a based on the software source code of the Namecoin blockchain.
+Which itself was based on the software source code of the Bitcoin blockchain.
+The HunterCoin blockchain also features a _human-minable_ cryptocurrency, where (as a rule of thumb) the more human-effort that is put in, the more reward.

-An interesting quality of Huntercoin is that, the game actually ran on the blockchain.
+An interesting quality of the Huntercoin video game is that, the game actually ran on the blockchain.

+That is an important different from many other blockchain games, which ####

 Something that seems unfathomable to today's Ethereum based NFTs that also have a video game component.

+TODO

 ## Video Game Blockchains